metagentools/GraphBin/support scripts/SupportREADME.md

 You can see the usage options of `prepResult.py` by typing `python3 prepResult.py -h` on the command line.

 Formatted binning result will be stored in a file named `initial_contig_bins.csv` in the output folder provided.
 Bin IDs and corresponding fasta files for each bin will be recorded in a file named `bin_ids.csv` in the output folder provided.

+## visualiseResult_SPAdes.py & visualiseResult_SGA.py

+`visualiseResult_SPAdes.py` and `visualiseResult_SGA.py` allows you to visualize the binning result by denoting coloured contigs in the assembly graph according to their corresponding bins.
+You can visualise the initial binning result obtained from an existing binning tool and the final binning result obtained from GraphBin and compare.

+You can see the usage options by typing `python3 visualiseResult_SPAdes.py -h` or `python3 visualiseResult_SGA.py -h` on the command line.